leeyngdo/Database-System-Silberschatz/ch04-intermediate-sql.md

 <details><summary><strong>Answer</strong>. click to expand</summary>

-> Suppose the granting of the role instructor (or other privileges) to Amit is done using the granted by current role clause, with the current role set to dean,instead of the grantor being the user Satoshi.
+> Suppose the granting of the role instructor (or other privileges) to Amit is done using the granted by current role clause, with the current role set to dean, instead of the grantor being the user Satoshi.
 Then, revoking of roles/privileges (including the role dean) from Satoshi will not result in revoking of privileges that had the grantor set to the role dean, even if Satoshi was the user who executed the grant; thus, Amit would retain the instructor role even after Satoshi’s privileges are revoked.

 </details><br>